-Step 1 – The Third District's e-filing website portal (link will open in new window) now accepts first time EOT e-filings which are submitted via a confidential channel (a secure FTP process).
+Step 1 – The Third District's e-filing website portal (external link) now accepts first time EOT e-filings which are submitted via a confidential channel (a secure FTP process).
 Please read and follow their site instructions.
+The court clerk's office has confirmed that first-time EOTs may be e-filed in both criminal and dependency cases.
+No paper copies are needed.
+A digital signature is not required.

 E-filing is voluntary in this court.